SamanthaClarke1/Linux-Messaging-Program/readme.txt

 TBH, 99 percent of this has just been me wanting to learn linux / unix / linux sockets in python and play around with linux.
 Although I am quite happy with the direction it's taking.
 If you're gonna run a Windows server, which I actually do reccomend, you'll need the pycrypto library installed, and a copy of python, preferably 3.5.

-This is because Windows doesn't like stocking 3rd party applications with its software, unless they pay them a lot of money.
-So, just to be clear:
+Dependencies:
 -- PyCrypto  v  2.6.1  :  https://github.com/nsrathjen/pycrypto-py3.5-win64-binary/blob/master/pycrypto-2.6.1.win-amd64-py3.5.exe
 -- Python    v  3.5.2  :  https://www.python.org/downloads/release/python-352/